-However, most clogged toilets are slow drainers, that is, flush water partially fills the bowl but doesn’t rush out and clean away the waste.
+However, most clogged toilets are slow drainers.
+That is, flush water partially fills the bowl but doesn’t rush out and clean away the waste.
 The water level remains high, then usually drains down to normal height within a minute or two.
 You might not know the toilet is clogged until you flush it.
-So if you suspect a problem, test the drainage first as we show in Photo 2.
+So if you suspect a problem, test the drainage first.
 If it doesn’t drain, don’t flush it.
 Reach for the toilet plunger.

 - Make your first plunge a gentle one.
 Initially the bell is full of air.
 A hard thrust will force the air back around the seal and blow water all over the bathroom and you!

 - Once you force out the air, plunge vigorously in and out, maintaining the seal.
 You’ll be forcing water both directions in the drain, which will effectively loosen most clogs.
 Stick with it, plunging 15 to 20 times if necessary.

 - Be patient.
 Try alternating between steady strokes and occasional monster heaves.

 - Keep enough water in the bowl so the toilet plunger stays covered.
 Trying to force air through the toilet trap won’t generate much pressure.

 Most of the time, this is all it takes to clear the clog.
 But for tougher clogs, try using a toilet snake.
 (Note: If you have repeated clogging, it might be a toilet performance issue.
 Learn how to improve your toilet’s performance here.)

 Video: How to Unclog a Toilet Every Time

 If the toilet plunger won’t open the drain, reach for a toilet snake.
 A drain toilet snake is a long wire coil with a corkscrew-like tip that you feed into your pipes until it encounters the clog.
 Learning how to snake a toilet begins by turning the snake clockwise, so that the tip screws into or through the clog and breaks it up.
 Or the debris winds onto the wire so you can pull it out.